dlakhiani/CognisantMD-Work-Term-Report/README.md

 ### Adopt an agile software development cycle

-- During this internship, I participated in discussions with several engineers who think and approach their issues differently, higlighting their pros and cons and working to find optimal approaches to their assignments.
-I quickly became comfortable with the agile software development cycle, having taught me that there is always room for improvement and that issues are always resolvable.
+- During this internship, I participated in discussions with several engineers who think and approach their issues differently, highlighting their pros and cons and working to find optimal approaches to their assignments.
+I quickly became comfortable with the agile software development cycle, which has taught me that there is always room for improvement and that issues are always resolvable.

 ## Conclusion